acamilo/usb-pd-debug/readme.md

 ## LDO
 Can handle 20v.
 Can output 1.8 and 3.3 and 5v

-With a 5v input, output should be around 4.5v
+Still not sure if I should chain these or have them all hang off of VBUS When the bus is 5v, the 5v LDO will output around 4.5v?
 * NCP718BSNADJT1G

 ## Power Switching